 Many of our patients are excited to learn that mole removal is relatively painless, with little discomfort during or after the procedure.
 Lidocaine and topical creams are great at reducing discomfort during the procedure and over-the-counter medications make your recovery comfortable as well.

 Will my mole come back if I have it removed?

 When we remove a mole by cutting it out and closing with stitches, it should not return.
 When a part of the mole is shaved off, it is less likely to come back as well.
 At ICLS Dermatology and Plastic Surgery, our patient’s health and safety are our utmost importance, this is why we always send the removed mole away to be tested by the lab to ensure there is nothing cancerous about the lesion.

 What does it cost to have a mole removed?

-Pricing is assessed based on the location of the mole and number of moles to be removed.
-A single mole removal begins at $300 for the face and $250 for the body.
+Pricing is assessed based on the location of the mole and the number of moles to be removed.
+Pricing begins at $300.
 Contact a patient care coordinator to discuss your mole removal options.